Heinrich Gross (rabbi)

 Gross's activity in the domain of literary history, especially of that of the French Jews of the Middle Ages, was extensive.
 His Gallia Judaica (Paris, 1897), which deals with the medieval geography and literary history of the Jews of France, became a standard work.

-Gross also enriched the Jewish scientific periodicals with valuable contributions.
+Gross also enriched Jewish scientific periodicals with valuable contributions.
 Of these the most noteworthy are: